Day Seven: El Silencio Como Lugar

 Silence provides what Deb Dana (2020) might call a cue of safety.
 In the absence of demands, the nervous system can begin to downregulate.
 Muscles soften.
 Breath deepens.
 The hypervigilance that felt like normal alertness manifests as chronic tension, and that tension begins to subside.

 I have noticed this in my own body over the past week.
 Each quiet morning reinforces the message that stillness can be supportive.
-Each evening without urgent input confirms that the world will not collapse if I am unreachable.
+Each evening without urgent input confirms that the world holds steady even when I am unreachable.
 The body learns through repetition, and silence provides the conditions for that learning.

 When Silence Becomes Companionable